 The transition from sales to marketing orientation was brought about partly by the advent of consumerism, which forced companies to become more aware of the needs and wants of their customers.
-Consumerism involves efforts of the public, government and organizational bodies to protect consumers from unscrupulous business practices as epitomized by sales orientation.
-A disenchantment with the hard sell, together with an increasing disillusionment with some of the problems associated with growing consumption were to give rise to the emergence of the consumer movement which first began in the late 1950s in the USA when writers such as Vance Packard challenged the advertising industry, Rachel Carson criticized the business community for its pollution of the environment and Ralph Nader famously attacked General Motors, whose dubious practices shocked the public at large when they were uncovered.
+Consumerism involves efforts on the part of public, government and organizational bodies to protect consumers from unscrupulous business practices as epitomized by sales orientation.
+A disenchantment with the hard sell and an increasing disillusionment with some of the problems associated with growing consumption gave rise to the emergence of the consumer movement, which first began in the late 1950s in the USA, when writers such as Vance Packard challenged the advertising industry, Rachel Carson criticized the business community for its pollution of the environment and Ralph Nader famously attacked General Motors, whose dubious practices shocked the public at large when they were uncovered.